Nice to meet you.

 What I dislike about Allegro X PCB Designer:

-• During my testing, I noticed significant delays when performing resource-heavy tasks like handling 3D models or board mapping.
+• During my evaluation of many G2 reviews, I noticed users report significant delays when performing resource-heavy tasks like handling 3D models or board mapping.
 These long load times made the workflow feel less efficient.

-• I found the absence of comprehensive DFM reports limiting.
-To fully assess my test designs for manufacturing readiness, I had to explore external tools, which added unnecessary complexity.
+• I found that the users mentioned that the absence of comprehensive DFM reports is limiting.
+To fully assess test designs for manufacturing readiness, they had to explore external tools, which added complexity.

 What G2 users dislike about Allegro X PCB Designer: